Best Time to Buy

 Car dealers pick up used vehicles at auction this time of year and aim to move them quickly.
-April is also National Car Care Month, which brings deals on car parts and service.
-Participants in charity runs/walks can hit the pavement in discounted athletic shoes.
-New laptops send older models into a price dive and retailers mark down cookware as graduations and wedding season approach.
-In recent years Home Depot's "Black Friday is Back" sale has discounted home improvement supplies.
-Also on sale: snow blowers, jewelry, cruise vacations.
+April is also National Car Care Month, which brings deals on car parts, tires, and service.
+Retailers mark down cookware as graduations and wedding season approach, and in recent years Home Depot's "Black Friday is Back" sale has discounted home improvement supplies.
+Also on sale: snow blowers, jewelry, and cruise vacations.

 Warm weather heats up deals on health club memberships as many gym rats head outdoors.
 Showing off a new body?
-Victoria's Secret's semi-annual lingerie sale spurs the competition to slash prices too.
+Victoria's Secret's semi-annual lingerie sale spurs the competition to slash prices, too.
 The onset of hurricane season makes cruises cheaper yet, especially for last-minute bookings.
 Cinemas offer an escape from the heat and a plethora of deals on movie tickets if you buy online.
-National Doughnut Day falls on June 6 this year.
+With Back to School right around the corner, laptop deals heat up in June.
+National Doughnut Day falls on June 5 this year.
 Take advantage of freebies from places such as Krispy Kreme, Dunkin' Donuts, and Tim Hortons.

 Back-to-school sales can work to your advantage even if you don't have kids.
 August is a good time to buy laptops and merchandise such as backpacks and office supplies.
 In addition to attractive deals on kids' clothes, you'll see summer apparel heavily discounted and swimwear at all-time-low prices.
 Items such as lawn mowers are tagged with some of the biggest discounts of the year as retailers start purging inventory for the fall.
 Summer travel wraps up this month, so you're sure to find good deals on camping gear and luggage.